amitsuthar69/ollama-cli/README.md

   ask         prompt the LLM
-  completion  Generate the autocompletion script for the specified shell help        Help about any command
+  completion  Generate the autocompletion script for the specified shell help        Help about any command history     Show the history of prompts

 Flags:
   -h, --help     help for ollama
+  -t, --toggle   Help message for toggle

 Use "ollama [command] --help" for more information about a command.
 ```